prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/01-analyze-data-with-sql.md

    ![Screenshot showing the steps](../images/DP500-1-15.png)

 1. Note the results consist of columns named C1, C2, and so on.
+Modify the code as follows (replacing *datalakexxxxxxx* with the name of your data lake storage account as **datalake<inject key="DeploymentID" enableCopy="false"/>**) and then run it.
 In this example, the CSV files do not include the column headers.
 While it's possible to work with the data using the generic column names that have been assigned, or by ordinal position, it will be easier to understand the data if you define a tabular schema.
 To accomplish this, add a WITH clause to the OPENROWSET function as shown here (replacing *datalakexxxxxxx* with the name of your data lake storage account), and then rerun the query:

     ```SQL
     SELECT